 The Festival continues to highlight the more unusual and experimental aspect of the performing arts as the cases of blackmail, assault and drugs slowly rise.
 Winwood has to call upon the help of his many friends in the town to try and make sense of the relationships that come back from the past to haunt more than one resident.

 Sergeant Emma Porter has her own relationship problems to resolve whilst playing the part of Juliet in the Rutherford Operatic and Drama Society’s revue ‘1616 And All That’ featuring short excerpts from Shakespearean classics.

 Winwood is not happy in his role as Police Liaison Officer as he suspects that his appointment by the Chief Constable has more to do with dark forces operating in the background than his knowledge of the town.
 And he is not wrong as he begins to unravel the real reason for Government money being ploughed into the hitherto barren Rutherford arts scene.

 Exhibitions and performances continue unaffected by the human tragedies going on around the town.
 Winwood has little regard for modernism and refers to the Festival as: ‘One Hundred of the World’s Greatest Artistic Disasters’.

-If you find pleasure in the works of John Constable rather than winners of the Turner Prize then enjoy the ride with Winwood as you uncover the irreverent, satirical and humorous aspect of the Arts world as presented by the Rutherford Arts Festival.
-Or as Detective Chief Inspector Steve Winwood describes it: ‘One Hundred of the World’s Worst Artistic Disasters’.
+If you find pleasure in the works of John Constable rather than contributions to the Turner Prize then take a rocky ride of discovery and bewilderment with Winwood as you uncover the irreverent, satirical and humorous aspect of the Arts as presented at the Rutherford Arts Festival.

 For background on Rutherford and D.I Winwood see here.